RLain/cursor-playground/wanderful-v0.1/instructions/instructions-final.md

 ### 1. Admin Features (via Sanity Studio)

+For this section we must build the API integration with Sanity Studio to fetch and manage our post data.

 #### 1.1 Create a Blog Post
 Admins can create a new blog post inside Sanity Studio with the following fields: